BenGalewsky/spark-hep-query/README.md

 are available to the `calc` method and can be retrieved after the dataset is analyzed.

+If you have nonevent data that you want to load in from the driver and make available inside the udf, you can create a `NonEventData` instance and add it to the user analysis instance.

 You invoke this UDF by creating an instance of `NanoAODColumnarAnalysis`.
 This class makes assumptions about the CMS NanoAOD file format.
 Then call `generate_udf` with your projected dataset, the list of physics_objects you